zankia/damas-core/Authentication.md

 The module [jwt_delegate](https://github.com/remyla/damas-core/wiki/Extensions#jwt_delegate) centralize authentications on a delegated server in the file configuration : conf.json.
 When an user authenticates, the module creates a new request based on the request of the user, with the username and password and it will be sent to the delegated server.
 The user node is registered in the server (the origin of the request) database or updated if it already exists. <!--This module works with a server version published in this commit.-->

 ## Password Hash
-During auhthentication, we detect the [hash method](https://github.com/remyla/damas-core/wiki/2-Getting-Started#enable-user-authentication) stored in database.
+During authentication, we detect the [hash method](https://github.com/remyla/damas-core/wiki/2-Getting-Started#enable-user-authentication) stored in database.

 ## The Token
 The token is a string allowing to verify a user.
-Each token is genereted with a lifespan and some other information(see [JWT](https://jwt.io/introduction/) and [npm JSONWebToken](https://www.npmjs.com/package/jsonwebtoken)).
+Each token is generated with a lifespan and some other information(see [JWT](https://jwt.io/introduction/) and [npm JSONWebToken](https://www.npmjs.com/package/jsonwebtoken)).
 #### Token lifespan
 By default, the lifespan is set to `exp` in conf.json.
 With signIn, we can inform `expiresIn` (see [signIn](https://github.com/remyla/damas-core/wiki/3-API-reference#signin)) to get an other lifespan.
 The possible values are specified [here](https://www.npmjs.com/package/ms).
 Special value: if expiresIn equals `"0"` the lifespan will be unlimited [#237](https://github.com/remyla/damas-core/issues/237).
 By changing password, this revokes previously obtained tokens.
 #### Token salt
 The tokens are encrypted using salts (a secret passphrase on server).
-The salt is made with the user hashed password and the `secret` passphrasse specified in conf.json.
+The salt is made with the user hashed password and the `secret` passphrase specified in conf.json.
 If we change either one the previously obtained tokens will be revoked.

 ```python